-The wing has been certified with a standard seated harness, XS/S sizes are certified with a chest strap set to around 40-42cm, the MS/ML between 44-46cm, and the L between 46-48cm.
+The wing has been certified with a standard seated harness, XS/S sizes are certified with a chest strap set to around 40-42cm, the M between 44-46cm, and the L between 46-48cm.
 Do not fly with a chest strap setting too tight (below 42cm) or too wide (above 48cm) as this will affect the behaviour and feedback of the wing.
 Using a pod harness in a laid back supine position does not invalidate the certification but it may have an influence on the behaviour of the wing.
-Pod harnesses increase the risk of twists occurring during a large asymmetric collapse.
+Pod harnesses increase the risk of twists occurring during a large asymmetric collapse and should only be used by experienced pilots.